Secretary for Justice

 The secretary for justice (律政司司長) is the head of the Hong Kong Department of Justice, the chief legal advisor to the chief executive of Hong Kong and the government, and the chief law enforcement officer of the Government of Hong Kong.
-Before the transfer of sovereignty over Hong Kong in 1997, the position was known as the Attorney-General of Hong Kong.
+Before the 1997 handover of Hong Kong, the position was known as the Attorney-General of Hong Kong.

 Like all other principal officials, the secretary for justice is appointed by the Central Government on the nomination of the Chief Executive, and is an official member of the Executive Council.
 The position is normally held by a legal professional, and was before July 2002 a civil service position.
 The secretary for justice, after the chief secretary and the financial secretary, is the third highest ranking principal official of the Government.

 The current secretary for justice is Paul Lam, GBS, SC, JP.

 History

 Before 1997

 Before the 1997 handover to China, the position was known as the attorney general (律政司), and the department was known as the Legal Department (律政署) and was also known as the Attorney General's Chambers (律政司署).
 The attorney general was appointed by the secretary of state in charge of colonial affairs (first the secretary of state for the colonies, later the foreign secretary) in consultation with the Governor.

 The office of the attorney general was never localized during British rule and no Hong Kong Chinese ever held this key post.